 The school can, in exceptional circumstances, accept 'under-age' pupils who are outstandingly able and who need to be accelerated beyond their year group.
-This is only normally possible if their existing school cannot provide appropriately for them.
+These decisions will be made in the best interests of the child concerned.

 Consideration needs to be given not only to academic standards but the social maturity of the pupil concerned.
 Parents of such children are requested to contact the Local Authority for advice as well as Kesteven & Sleaford High School.